Dutch-Houses // Hangar Houses

 Energy

-Solar panels: external 8–10 panels per Dutch-Hangar House or integrated solar roof seam roof.
+Solar panels: external 15kwp per Dutch-Hangar House or integrated solar roof seam roof.

 Cooling